-Swaddling the drinker in a veritable panoply of aroma, this Fenghuang Dancong oolong has been slowly oxidised and lightly roasted for maximised scent—the so-called 'bouquet style', in opposition to the 'traditional' stronger roasting.
+Swaddling the drinker in a veritable panoply of aromas, this Fenghuang Dancong oolong has been slowly oxidised and lightly roasted for maximised scent—the so-called 'bouquet style', in opposition to the 'traditional' stronger roasting.
 The gnarled boughs of eighty-year-old tea trees on Fenghuang mountain sprout bright foliage, the 'white leaves' that give this tea its name.
 As they are twisted to and fro, they develop a character that truly deserves the name of 'bouquet': a creamy body and flavour nest the florality of rose, the nuttiness of sesame, and the fruitiness of fresh watermelon.
 A refreshing delight for the senses, this is the tea you could replace the summertime ice cream with.

 For a woodier, more roasted version, compare our Bai Ye Traditional.